-Macy's sinks as discounts to clear inventory backfire, tourism drops
+Macy's shares sink as discounts to clear inventory hurt, tourism drops

 “While they are controlling what they can control, the headwinds from both macro and micro factors continue to grow, creating a challenging backdrop for CEO Jeff Gennette to manage through,” said Gordon Haskett analyst Chuck Grom.
 “The good news is that they have a plan.”

 The 160-year-old company is pumping money into projects such as remodeling its stores and building up its off-price and online businesses.
+Macy’s also announced a partnership with fashion resale marketplace thredUP, aimed at helping the chain “reach a new customer and keep them coming back to shop...,” the company said.

 Retailers like Macy’s have been burdened by a long-drawn trade war between the United States and China, which U.S. President Donald Trump escalated earlier this month by threatening to impose 10% tariffs on $300 billion worth of Chinese goods from Sept.
 1. On Tuesday, the Trump administration delayed the 10% tariffs on some Chinese goods until Dec.
 15.